-2279 confidential information regarding the representation, including information on Client's 2280 intentions.
-[The opinion rejects the concept of implied authorization of Lawver to disclose 2281 confidential information to ensure Client's wishes are followed adopted in ethics opinions 2282 from certain other states.
+2275 Analysis and Conclusion - Unless Client had authorized Lawyer to disclose information confidential information regarding the representation, including information on Client's intentions.
+[The opinion rejects the concept of implied authorization of Lawyer to disclose confidential information to ensure Client's wishes are followed adopted in ethics opinions from certain other states.
 See, ACTEC Commentaries, pp. 88-91.]
-2283 2284 52-MA Opinion 2017-3 (2017) 2285 Facts - May Lawyer release file regarding execution of the will of deceased Client to the 2286 lawyer seeking to probate the will of deceased Client when there is a pending will contest.
+52-MA Opinion 2017-3 (2017) Facts - May Lawyer release file regarding execution of the will of deceased Client to the lawyer seeking to probate the will of deceased Client when there is a pending will contest.

+- regarding Client's testamentary intentions or deceased Client's Personal Representative - gives consent, Lawyer's duty of confidentiality under Rule 1.6, Confidentiality of - 2278 Information continues after Client's death and prohibits Lawyer from disclosing

 2287 No personal representative or other fiduciary has been appointed.

-2288 2289 Analysis and Conclusion - Rule 1.6, Confidentiality of Information prohibits Lawyer 2290 from disclosing confidential information regarding the representation, including information 2291 from Lawyer's file regarding execution of deceased Client's will, in the absence of consent 2292 of an appointed personal representative.
-However, Lawyer may have a limited ability to 2293 give information when called to testify regarding the circumstances surrounding the 2294 execution of the will.
-2295 2296 53- NY Opinion 1125 (2017) 2297 Facts - Lawyer drafted a will in which Client disinherited a son.
+Analysis and Conclusion - Rule 1.6, Confidentiality of Information prohibits Lawyer from disclosing confidential information regarding the representation, including information from Lawyer's file regarding execution of deceased Client's will, in the absence of consent of an appointed personal representative.
+However, Lawyer may have a limited ability to give information when called to testify regarding the circumstances surrounding the execution of the will.

+2296 53- NY Opinion 1125 (2017)

+Facts - Lawyer drafted a will in which Client disinherited a son.
 Client died.
-Disinherited 2298 son, who has a copy of the will with Lawyer's signature on it, asks Lawyer to confirm 2299 Lawyer drafted the will.
-2300 2301 Analysis and Conclusion - As son is neither a beneficiary nor executor, Lawyer has no 2302 obligation to communicate with him.
-Rule 1.9, Duties to Former Clients in paragraph (c) 2303 provides that Lawyer may not reveal information relating to the representation of a former 2304 client [by definition a deceased client is a former client] except as Rule 1.6.
+Disinherited son, who has a copy of the will with Lawyer's signature on it, asks Lawyer to confirm Lawyer drafted the will.

+Analysis and Conclusion - As son is neither a beneficiary nor executor, Lawyer has no obligation to communicate with him.
+Rule 1.9, Duties to Former Clients in paragraph (c) provides that Lawyer may not reveal information relating to the representation of a former client [by definition a deceased client is a former client] except as Rule 1.6,

 2305 Confidentiality of Information would permit with respect to a current client, and Rule 1.6 2306 protects the information sought.
 Although information that is generally known in the local 2307 community is not protected as confidential information, information is not generally known 2308 simply because it is in the public domain or available in a public file.

-54-NY Opinion 1126 (2017)
+2310 54-NY Opinion 1126 (2017)

-Facts - Lawyer represented husband and wife in drafting a joint revocable trust.
-The engagement letter signed by both provides that Lawyer may not withhold information from either.
-Trust agreement provides that upon wife's death, her share of the trust estate would be distributed to a credit shelter trust for the benefit of husband during his lifetime and upon husband's death, be distributed to wife's children from a prior marriage.
-Wife died and husband met with Lawyer to inquire about administration of the trust but did not retain Lawyer to advise him.
-Husband died and husband's sister, named in trust instrument as husband's successor trustee, contacted Lawyer and advised that husband failed to fund the credit shelter trust upon wife's death, but put those assets in his own name for the benefit of the sister, effectively disinheriting wife's children.
-Lawyer declined to represent the sister in administering the trust estate.
-Lawyer asks if Lawyer must advise wife's children of the failure to administer the trust estate properly.
+2311 Facts - Lawyer represented husband and wife in drafting a joint revocable trust.
+The 2312 engagement letter signed by both provides that Lawyer may not withhold information from 2313 either.
+Trust agreement provides that upon wife's death, her share of the trust estate would 2314 be distributed to a credit shelter trust for the benefit of husband during his lifetime and 2315 upon husband's death, be distributed to wife's children from a prior marriage.
+Wife died 2316 and husband met with Lawyer to inquire about administration of the trust but did not retain 2317 Lawyer to advise him.
+Husband died and husband's sister, named in trust instrument as 2318 husband's successor trustee, contacted Lawyer and advised that husband failed to fund 2319 the credit shelter trust upon wife's death, but put those assets in his own name for the 2320 benefit of the sister, effectively disinheriting wife's children.
+Lawyer declined to represent 2321 the sister in administering the trust estate.
+Lawyer asks if Lawyer must advise wife's 2322 children of the failure to administer the trust estate properly.